 Early Origins of the Houghorthay family

 The surname Houghorthay was first found in the West Riding of Yorkshire at Haworth, a chapelry, in the parish of Bradford, union of Keighley, wapentake of Morleywhich.
 Historically part of Lancashire, the village dates back to 1209 when it was originally listed as Hauewrth.
 Literally the place name means "ecnlosure with a hedge," from the Old English words "haga" + "worth."

 Early History of the Houghorthay family

-Another 113 words (8 lines of text) covering the years 1767 and 1833 are included under the topic Early Houghorthay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Houghorthay research.
+Another 57 words (4 lines of text) covering the years 1767 and 1833 are included under the topic Early Houghorthay History in all our PDF Extended History products and printed products wherever possible.

 Houghorthay Spelling Variations